 Installment Payments of Estate Taxes

 Estate taxes are generally due within 9 months of death, but if the value of the farm or closely held business exceeds 35% of the estate, then the executor can elect to pay some of the estate tax in installments over a maximum of 177 months.
-The percentage of estate tax that can be deferred because of a closely held business or farm is equal to its value divided by the adjusted gross estate.
+The percentage of estate tax that can be deferred because of a closely held business or farm equals its value divided by the adjusted gross estate.
 The remaining part of the estate tax must be paid by the due date, which is the estate tax attributable to the assets other than the closely held business or farm.

 The minimum payment for the 1st 5 years must at least equal the interest assessed on the deferment of the tax payments; thereafter, the taxes must be paid in 2 to 10 equal annual installments.
 A reduced interest rate of 2% is charged on a portion of the estate, plus 45% of the underpayment rate, stipulated in IRC §6601(j)(1), on any balance.
-The limit on the 2% interest amount is equal to the lesser of the statutory limit or the estate tax minus the unified credit in the year when the decedent died.
+The limit on the 2% interest amount = the lesser of the statutory limit or the estate tax minus the unified credit in the year when the decedent died.
 Any amount above the 2% limit would be assessed interest at the rate of 45% of the regular underpayment rate.
 The underpayment interest rate is changed quarterly and compounded daily.
 The statutory limit subject to the 2% rate is adjusted annually for inflation: